inasafe/inasafe-doc/docs/source/training/socialisation/helpful-hints-and-tips.rst

 --------------------------

-The detailed description of the |project_name| Options can be found in the :ref:`options-menu` Section of the User Manual.
+The detailed description of the |project_name| Options can be found in the :ref:`options-toolbar` Section of the User Manual.

 We encourage you to check (in addition to the default ones):